COVID-19 Updates: State of public health emergency declared.

 The Alberta Energy Regulator (AER), is evaluating the shale gas resource potential of all prospective shale gas formations in Alberta.
 As many as 15 prospective shale gas formations have been identified, five of these formations (Duvernay, Muskwa, Basal Banff/Exshaw, North Nordegg, and the Wilrich) may contain up 1,291 trillion cubic feet (TcF) of gas-in-place.

 The Alberta Shale Data report contains estimates of the volumes, more time is required to prove the viability of shale gas.
+The Alberta Geological Survey under the AER reported on Shale gas potential.

 Production and regulation